 In Europe, Ecoson produces green power from biogas production out of organic sludge and food waste for combined heat plant installations.
-Ecoson is the largest industrial digestion operation in the Netherlands, with an output matching the annual use of energy needs of approximately 14,000 households.
+Ecoson is the largest industrial digestion operation in the Netherlands and Belgium.
 In addition, Ecoson's fat refinery produces refined fats and fatty acids.
 Ecoson also processes manure into natural biophosphate for use as fertilizer and green gas.

-Regulation 1069/2009, from farmers and slaughterhouses, and processes these materials into fats and meals, which can only be used as a low grade source of energy or fuel for boilers and cement kilns.
-With a specialized collection fleet of approximately 260 trucks, Rendac collects raw materials in the Netherlands, Germany, Luxembourg and Belgium.
-This business is a market leader in the countries of Belgium, Netherlands and Luxembourg (the "Benelux region") and certain parts of Germany, a predominantly regulated market with spare capacity requirements and long-term contracts with local governments.
+Rendac collects fallen stock and animal waste, also referred to as Category 1 and Category 2 material under EU Regulation 1069/2009, from farmers and slaughterhouses, and processes these materials into fats and meals, which can only be used as a low grade source of energy or fuel for boilers and cement kilns.
+With a specialized collection fleet of approximately 350 trucks, Rendac collects raw materials in the Netherlands, Germany, Luxembourg and Belgium.
+This business is a market leader in the countries of Belgium, the Netherlands and Luxembourg (the "Benelux region") and certain parts of Germany, a predominantly regulated market with spare capacity requirements and long-term contracts with local governments.
 The market for the collection and processing of fallen stock in these regions is regulated, and government contracts provide for exclusivity of the service to the contracted partner.